 Who Should Use LRR Tires?

 Any environmentally-conscious consumer could enjoy the benefits of these tires.
 Certainly, owners with vehicles that fall into this category (hybrids, electric vehicles, etc.) are a huge demographic for this type of tire.
-It’s important to note that most fuel-efficient, LRR tires are typically considered touring tires rather than high performance (link to that blog once posted?), meaning their focus is on ride comfort and noise reduction, rather than quick cornering and braking.
+It’s important to note that most fuel-efficient, LRR tires are typically considered touring tires rather than high performance, meaning their focus is on ride comfort and noise reduction, rather than quick cornering and braking.
 People with sports cars or joy-riders may not have many LRR tire options until manufacturers can totally eliminate the impact that LRR production has on tire performance.

 According to a Consumer Reports study in 2016, LRR tires can save users an average of $78/year in fuel.
 Bear in mind, every driver and vehicle is different, so this amount could vary quite a bit.
 LRR tires are also good for the environment in other ways than just fuel efficiency.
 So, are they worth all the hype?
 The way we see it, LRR tires are not just a trend, but are here to stay.
 At Wiygul Automotive Clinic, we carry some LRR tire models, and we’d be happy to recommend the right tire for your vehicle and driving preferences.
 Stop in to any of our 8 convenient locations and our tire experts will perfectly install your new, eco-friendly tires in no time!